azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 ---
 layout: article
-title: Continuous Delivery with VS Code, VSTS & Azure App Service
+title: DevOps with VS Code, VSTS & Azure App Service
 date: 2017-09-29
 categories: labs
-tags: [vscode, vsts, nodejs]
+tags: [vscode, vsts, nodejs, lab]
 comments: true
 author: John_Duckmanton
+excerpt: In this lab we will use Visual Studio Code and Visual Studio Team Services to create a continuous integration/continuous deployment pipeline to deploy a Node.js application to Azure App Service using an ARM Template.
 image:
   feature:
   teaser: Education.jpg